 .

-They contain the parameters that need to be configured for the drone.
-Each file corresponds to a specific configuration step or aspect of the drone’s setup.
+They contain the parameters that need to be configured for the vehicle.
+Each file corresponds to a specific configuration step or aspect of the vehicle’s setup.

 Documentation File: This file provides documentation for each intermediate parameter file.